 We support the historic Janesville Woman's Club.
 The chapter annually places flowers and name placards on the potters' field cemetery in Janesville off Highway 51.
-We have celebrated the life and work of suffragist Frances Willard.
+The chapter is a Vietnam War Commemorative Partner, and participates with Wreaths Across America

 We provide a scholarship to a graduating senior in the area.
 We sponsor the national American History Essay Contest, and award local student winners with prizes.
 Our monthly meetings feature a variety of educational topics from genealogy research to women's health issues.
 We support the Cave of the Rock Society, Children of the American Revolution.